As if every child is our own

 Hope from a Familiar Place

-Since APR-2020 uses the patient’s own cells, no-transplant or bone marrow donor is required.
-This gives APR-2020 a potential advantage because the patient’s immune system doesn’t have to be suppressed because there is no risk of graft vs. host disease.
-In addition, a reduced intensity chemotherapy protocol can be used with APR-2020 rather than the high intensity chemo required for an allogenic transplant.
-This makes our method potentially far less toxic and beneficial to the patient in comparison to a bone marrow transplant, which is the current standard of care.
+Since APR-2020 is autologous (uses the patient’s own cells), no-transplant or bone marrow donor is required.
+This gives APR-2020 a potential advantage because the patient’s immune system doesn’t have to be suppressed and there is no risk of graft vs. host disease.
+In addition, a reduced intensity protocol can be used with APR-2020 to ‘make room’ in the marrow for the new cells, rather than the myeloablative chemotherapy regiment required for an allogenic (donor) transplant.
+This makes our method potentially far less toxic and beneficial to the patient in comparison to a bone marrow transplant or other therapies that require high doses of chemotherapy.

 Pre-clinical testing has shown that APR-2020 works in both research models and patient cells (ex. vivo).
-A Phase I/II pivotal clinical trial is expected to begin soon.
+A Phased clinical trial is expected to begin in 1Q2026.
 The goal of this trial is to prove that APR-2020 ‘cures’ the RPS19 variant of DBA and results in permanent and normal bone marrow function without graft vs. host disease, the need for long-term immunosuppressants or high intensity chemotherapy required for allogeneic bone marrow transplants.

 Red blood cell-generating stem and progenitor cells are withdrawn from a patient with RPS19-deficient DBA and combined with a delivery mechanism (the “Vector”) in a laboratory setting that contains a healthy copy of the RPS19 gene.
 The Vector binds with the patient’s cells and introduces the corrected gene that in turn binds in the target location within the patient cells.
 Because we are reintroducing the patient’s own cells back into the patient, the body and system will consider these cells native and a perfect match.
 To ensure there is sufficient room in the bone marrow for the corrected stem and progenitor cells to grow naturally and to overtake defective cells, a reduced dose of bone marrow conditioning is administered prior to reinsertion.